sm5art/genetic-pong/README.md

 # genetic pong game
 This project is an application of evolutionary theory to convergence of a solution.
-This repository contains a game which
+This repository contains a game which learns to play pong unsupervised through simulation of evolution.

 The AI works like this
 1. We have a model that looks like this output (go up down or stay neutral) = tanh(A*inputs)